Marwakhadji/Adaptive-Crypto-RL/README.md

 ## Citation
 If you use this work in your research, please cite our paper:
 > Khadji, M., et al. (2026).
-Adaptive-Crypto-RL: A Reinforcement Learning Framework for Dynamic Lightweight Cryptography Selection in MapReduce. *MDPI Cryptography*.
+Adaptive-Crypto-RL: A Reinforcement Learning Framework for Dynamic Lightweight Cryptography Selection in MapReduce.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.